12 tips for visiting Pompeii (plus how to climb Vesuvius)

 Our shoes covered in red dust after climbing up to the crater on Mount Vesuvius.

 There are a couple of souvenir shops which sell drinks and basic snacks, and another at the crater.
 When I visited Vesuvius there weren’t any public toilets anywhere on the volcano, and after overdoing it on hydration for the climb I ended up begging the shop at the car park to be allowed to use their (non-flushing!) toilet.
-Recent visitors say if you buy something at the shop, they’ll let you use their toilet, but that you might still have to hold your nose.
+Recent visitors say if you buy something at the shop or pay 1 euro, they’ll let you use their toilet, but that you might still have to hold your nose.

 At the top, walk around the crater at least until you get to a jaggedy part with some steps as the crater looks different from different viewpoints.
 Try to spot Capri and Ischia on the horizon and Pompeii below and look out for puffs of sulphury-smelling smoke to remind you that it’s still an active volcano!